 Snippet of ‘research_plugin’

-It can be difficult to detect fake, malicious plugins installed on a WordPress site, especially if you don’t know what you’re looking for.
+It can be difficult to detect fake, malicious WordPress plugins installed on a website, especially if you don’t know what you’re looking for.
 The best thing a site owner or developer can do is regularly check the installed plugins through the WordPress admin dashboard, and look through the installation files directly in /wp-content/plugins with an FTP client or hosting control panel.
 Look for any plugins listed above or any that you do not recognize, and then check wordpress.org/plugins to search for the plugin’s directory name to verify if it’s legitimate.

-We will discuss the malicious plugin and its payload, and detail what steps should be taken to remove and avoid using malicious plugins.
+SiteLock SECCON Team recently detected suspicious code in a WordPress Social Media Tab. plugin file.
+In this article we will discuss the malicious plugin and its payload, and detail what steps should be taken to remove and avoid using malicious plugins.

 That’s right!
 We’re headed south for WordCamp Miami, February 20 & 21, 2016 at Florida International University.
 We’ll be there with lots of super swag and can’t wait to meet all the Miami WordPressers.
 Tickets on sale now!
 For more information, visit 2016.miami.wordcamp.org, @wordcampmiami and #wcmia.